-© COPYRIGHT 2014 AEROSPACE INDUSTRIES ASSOCIATION OF AMERICA, INC. ALL RIGHTS RESERVED
+© COPYRIGHT 2015 AEROSPACE INDUSTRIES ASSOCIATION OF AMERICA, INC. ALL RIGHTS RESERVED

 If a rocket experiences a rare "catastrophic" malfunction of a rocket motor (as determined by the NAR official observer), a replacement flight may be made, with a replacement vehicle if necessary.
 Flights which are otherwise fully safe and qualified but which result in no altimeter reading despite correct usage of the altimeter by the team, or that result in a reading of less than 50 feet despite a nominal flight will be counted as "no flight" and may be reflown without penalty.
-The results from qualification flight attempts must be faxed or scanned and e-mailed to and received at the offices of the AIA by 11:59 PM Eastern time on Monday, March 30, 2015.
-Based on these qualification scores 100 teams (with a limit of no more than the best three from any single school or sponsoring organization) will be selected on the basis of lowest combined scores for their best two flights.
+The results from qualification flight attempts must be faxed or scanned and e-mailed to and received at the offices of the AIA by 11:59 PM Eastern time on Monday, April 4, 2016.
+Based on these qualification scores 100 teams (with a limit of no more than the best three made up of students from any single school or organization) will be selected on the basis of lowest combined scores for their best two flights.
 If a school has more than three teams whose flight score is better than the cutoff score for Finals selection, they may adjust the membership of the three best teams invited to attend the Finals to include students from other teams with scores that met the Finals cutoff, up to a limit of ten students on any single team.
-Teams will be notified no later than 5 PM on Friday April 3, 2015, and will be invited to participate in the final fly-off to be held on May 9, 2015 (alternate date in case of inclement weather will be May 10, 2015).
+Teams will be notified no later than 5 PM on Friday April 8, 2016, and will be invited to participate in the final fly-off to be held on May 14, 2016 (alternate date in case of inclement weather will be May 15, 2016).

-SAFE RECOVERY
+2.8 SAFE RECOVERY

-Every portion of the rocket must return to earth at a velocity that presents no hazard.
-Any entry which has any structural part (including but not limited to an expended engine casing) fall to earth at a velocity that is judged by an event official to be hazardous due to recovery system absence, insufficiency, or malfunction, will be disqualified.
+Every portion of the rocket must return to earth connected together, and at a velocity that presents no hazard.
+Any entry which has any structural part (including but not limited to an expended engine casing) fall to earth separately will be disqualified.